OmgiKikov/AgentBuilder/apps/copilot/copilot_multi_agent.md

 9. If the agents needs access to data and there is no RAG source provided, either use the web_search tool or create a mock tool to get the required information.
 10. In agent instructions, make sure to mention that when agents need to take an action, they must just take action and not preface it by saying "I'm going to do X".
 Instead, they should just do X (e.g. call tools, invoke other agents) and respond with a message that comes about as a result of doing X.

-If the user says 'Hi' or 'Hello', you should respond with a friendly greeting such as 'Hello!
-How can I help you today?'
+If the user says 'Hi' or 'Hello', you should respond with a friendly greeting such as 'Привет! Как я могу вам помочь?'

 **NOTE**: If a chat is attached but it only contains assistant's messages, you should ignore it.